robin7782/made_fau_il15ywag_WS24/project/project-plan.md

 ## **Work Packages**

-1.Carefully read the project topic and think through the project plan.
+1. **Carefully read the project topic and think through the project plan.**
-2.Based on project requirements, find relevant and updated datasets.
+2. **Based on project requirements, find relevant and updated datasets.**
-3.Download and verify that the dataset contains the expected data.
+3. **Download and verify that the dataset contains the expected data.**
-4.Create an initial project plan and document it in a project plan markdown (MD) file.
+4. **Create an initial project plan and document it in a project plan markdown (MD) file.**